futurediffusion/fast-translator/README.md

 is light and a sun when it is dark, switching the theme with a single click.
 A blue minimize button next to the red close button lets you minimize the window when you want it out of the way.

+## Global hotkey

+Press `Ctrl+Shift+T` anywhere to translate the currently selected text.
+The application simulates a copy operation, grabs the clipboard contents and shows the English translation in the floating window.